Schema Markup

 Capture your Starting Point

 If you’re just starting to implement your structured data, we recommend benchmarking the current site performance trends to date.
+There are two relevant types of data to benchmark.
+The first is performance data, the second is enhancement report data.

 Google Search Console provides a 16-month window of metrics, which means there is always a three-month overlap with the previous year.
 This data can be used to measure year-over-year progress.
 You have a window of opportunity to record the data now so that you have a larger frame of reference moving forward.